France calls for European aid after 27 migrant deaths at sea | Law-Order

 Ministers from France, Germany, the Netherlands, Belgium and Britain and EU officials will meet on Sunday to discuss increasing efforts to crack down on migrant-smuggling networks, Macron's government announced.

-They will convene in Calais, one of the French coastal towns where migrants gather, looking for ways to cross to British shores that are visible from France on clear days.
-Seaside communities on both sides of the channel were reeling Thursday from the sinking's gruesome toll in waters crisscrossed by hulking freighters and often whipped up by treacherous weather, waves and currents.
+They will convene in Calais, one of the French coastal towns where migrants gather, looking for ways to cross to the British coast that is visible from France on clear days.
+Seaside communities on both sides of the channel were reeling Thursday from the sinking's horrific toll.

 “This was unfortunately something that could have been foreseen, a scenario of horror that we'd feared and dreaded,” said Ludovic Hochart, a police union official in Calais.